“The rule is perfect: In all matters of opinion, our adversaries are insane.”

 |The okapi has a giraffe-like head.|

-The okapi (Okapia johnstoni), also known as the forest giraffe or zebra giraffe, is a good example of the way theory governs perception, interpretation, and research activities.
-This animal mixes traits otherwise seen only separately either in the giraffe or in the zebra, and under ordinary circumstances this fact would constitute strong evidence that okapis are giraffe-zebra hybrids.
-Moreover, old news reports say that the peoples native to the region where the okapi occurs believe it to be a giraffe-zebra hybrid.
+The okapi (Okapia johnstoni), also known as the forest giraffe or zebra giraffe, is a good example of the way theory affects both perception and research activities.
+Okapis mix traits otherwise seen only separately either in the giraffe or in the zebra, and under ordinary circumstances this fact would constitute strong evidence that okapis are giraffe-zebra hybrids.
+Moreover, old news reports say that peoples native to the region where the okapi occurs believe it to be a giraffe-zebra hybrid.

 And yet it seems no scientist has investigated this possibility.
 Why?
 Well, in trees representing accepted notions of evolutionary descent, giraffes and zebras are placed on widely separate branches.
-So any biologist worth his or her salt will tell you: The two are simply too far apart for hybrids to be possible.
-Thus, it is not surprising that there are no reports of attempts to cross the two in captivity, or to produce hybrids via artificial insemination.
+So any biologist worth his or her salt will tell you: The two are simply too far apart for hybrids to be possible!
+Thus, it is not surprising that there are no reports of attempts to cross them in captivity, or to produce hybrids via artificial insemination.
 Experimentation does not occur because theory says it would be useless to try.

 The okapi and the giraffe were assigned to the same order (Artiodactyla) because they both have cloven hooves, and to the same family (Giraffidae) because they share certain distinctive features: Both have large eyes and ears, thin lips and a long, extensible tongue that allows them to lick their entire face (even the ears); their backs slope upward from rump to withers; they also share the same dental formula: ( i 0/3, c 0/1, pm 3/3, m 3/3) × 3 = 32.
 Both, unlike any other mammal, have molars with rugose enamel and bony horns that remain covered with skin throughout life (Nowak 1999, vol. 2, p.
 1085).